samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Reaction

 A Reaction is a special action taken in response to a trigger defined in the Reaction’s description.
 You can take a Reaction on another creature’s turn, and if you take it on your turn, you can do so even if you also take an action, a [Bonus Action](#BonusAction), or both.
 Once you take a Reaction, you can’t take another one until the start of your next turn.
-The Opportunity Attack is a Reaction available to all creatures. *See also* “[Opportunity Attacks](#OpportunityAttacks)” and chapter 1 (“[Actions](/sources/dnd/phb-2024/playing-the-game#Reactions)”).
+The Opportunity Attack is a Reaction available to all creatures. *See also* "[Opportunity Attacks](#OpportunityAttacks)" and chapter 1 ("[Actions](/sources/dnd/phb-2024/playing-the-game#Reactions)").

 ---